What to wear for winter running and winter trail running tips

 Merino wool is naturally breathable which makes Merino base layers perfect for running in winter.
 Merino wool works by absorbing moisture from your body into the structure of its fibres before releasing it to the outside.
 This allows it to absorb up to 35% of its weight in water before it feels damp to the touch, which stops you feeling cold and clammy.

-The Merino wool fibres also react to your body temperature and surrounding environment, releasing more moisture to evaporate when you overheat and releasing less as you cool.
+The merino wool fibres also react to your body temperature and surrounding environment, releasing more moisture to evaporate when you overheat and releasing less as you cool.
 This keeps you at a comfortable temperature even as the conditions or your effort levels change.

 Wearing baselayers while running